Part 1: AOFM Overview

-These four groups are supported by an information technology support unit and a human resources unit.
-Additionally, two staff members are seconded to the Papua New Guinea and Solomon Islands governments to support their debt management activities.
-Roles and responsibilities within the office are structured to ensure an appropriate segregation of duties and reporting lines.
+They were supported by an information technology support unit and a human resources unit.
+In addition, two staff members were seconded to the Papua New Guinea and Solomon Islands governments to support their debt management activities.
+Roles and responsibilities within the Office were structured to ensure an appropriate segregation of duties and reporting lines.

 Last updated: 4 November 2013